anykine/rnaseq_tools/README.md

 # Python scripts to generate run files for RNA-seq

-This is my collection of rnaseq tools
+A collection of script genereators for various rnaseq tools

 scripts/ - python classes that wrap RNAseq tools/programs bin/ - scripts that use python classes to create qsub scripts